-A muscle strain, or pulled muscle, occurs when your muscle is over stretched or torn.
-This usually occurs as a result of fatigue, overuse, or improper use of a muscle.
-Strains can happen in any muscle, but they’re most common in your lower back, neck, shoulder, and hamstring.
+A muscle strain, or pulled muscle, occurs when muscle fibres can’t cope with the demands placed on them and results in the over-stretching or tearing of the muscle fibres.
+This usually occurs as a result of fatigue, overuse, imbalance in muscle strength or improper use of a muscle.
+Strains can happen in any muscle, but they’re most common in your lower back, neck, shoulders, groin and hamstrings.

 In severe cases ultrasound scans or MRI scans may be necessary to advise on the severity of the tear.

-We suggest that you see a Physio/Sports Therapist early on after the injury to have some soft tissue/massage therapy.
-It would also be beneficial at an early stage to be given a well planned out rehab programme to start regaining movement and strength in the affected muscle.
+We suggest that you see a Physio or Massage Therapist early on after the injury to have some soft tissue/massage therapy as well as a well planned out rehab programme to start regaining movement and strength in the affected area.

 If you feel like you could benefit from a treatment from one of our practitioners – Click Here and book in today.